-- Root CA keys: The Root CA keys are activated with two tokens and two users PIN (knowledge). - Issuing CA keys: The Issuing CA keys are activated with two smart cards and two users PIN (knowledge). - Subscriber keys: Subscribers are responsible for protecting Private Keys in accordance with the obligations that are presented in the form of a Subscriber Conditions and Terms of Use.
+- Root CA keys: The Root CA keys are activated with two user key (physical) and two user PIN (knowledge). - Intermediate CAs keys: The intermediate CAs keys are activated with two user key (physical) and two user PIN (knowledge). - Issuing CA keys: The Issuing CA keys are activated with two user key (physical) and two user PIN (knowledge). - Subscriber keys: The subscriber private key is activated with a hardware cryptographic module PIN or only a user PIN (knowledge).